sndrbrthl/vogelroboter2024/quiz/README.md

 - Make sure the USB power has enough current.
 You might get by with less than 2.5 Amps, but it can lead to weird issues.

+- If one pump works, but not the other one, use the pump_test and use a multimeter to measure the voltage on the pump.
+Put the leads of the multimeter on the two connection points on the pump.

+  And then test the working pump.
+If you get voltage on one, but not the other pump than consider the wiring.
+I am, sadly, not great with wiring, and my crimps can fail and my connectors fail, and my screw terminal joints fail.
+Not every time, but often enough to keep that in mind.

 ## Configuration